CTL-PROJECTS/CTL-SASA/README.md

     Check your implementations: upon increasing n the estimate for A should approach the exact result, A = 3.598616448..

-(B) Invent a method to calculate the contour length $S$ of the red line in the above figure.
-If you choose a Monte Carlo method, instead of shooting into the $x$-axis or into the rectangular area, it may be useful to shoot into the perimeters of the complete half circles, i.e., use $p(\phi)=(\pi R_1)^{-1}$ for the first half circle, and something similar for the 2nd half circle, where $\phi$ denotes a polar angle, $\phi$ in [0,&pi;].
+(B) Invent a method to calculate the contour length $L$ of the red line in the above figure.
+If you choose a Monte Carlo method, instead of shooting into the $x$-axis or into the rectangular area, it may be useful to shoot into the perimeters of the complete half circles, i.e., use $p(\varphi)=(\pi R_1)^{-1}$ for the first half circle, and something similar for the 2nd half circle, where $\varphi$ denotes a polar angle, $\varphi$ in [0,&pi;].

-    Check your implementations: upon increasing n the estimate for S should approach the exact result, S = 4.8061..
+    Check your implementations: upon increasing n the estimate for L should approach the exact result, L = 4.8061..

 Having completed these warm-up exercises, you are in the position to treat the more complex problem using similar methods.
 You are free to choose a method.
 We propose the following structure of your code: